 After your object has been merged as intended, you will need to set the individual temperatures for each print head.
-Open the Control Box as normal a normal print.
-In order to switch between which hot end you are heating, you will need to manually enter T0 to set temps for the rear hot end, and T1 to set temps for the front hot end.
-The Bed temp can be set from either T0 or T1.
-Once both print heads and the bed has reached temperature, go ahead and hit Print.
+In order to switch between which hot end you are heating, you will need to manually enter TO to set temps for the rear hot end, and T1 to set temps for the front hot end.
+The Bed temp can be set from either TO or T1.
+Once both print heads and the print surface have reached the desired printing temperature select Print.